thomaslaraia/OOSA-code-public/README.md

     --outRoot OUTROOT  Output filename root to use with graphs and DEMs produced.

+## Week 5

+Week 5 covers

+***Aspects***
+* Geopandas
+* Raster-vector calculations
+* Machine learning

+***Algorithm***
+* Batch processing: Raster-vector intersection

+### Geopandas

+A simple example of reading in a list of points, reprojecting and writing to a shapefile is contained in:

+    week5/geopandas/geopandasExample.py

+The command line options are:

+    --inEpsg INEPSG    Input EPSG code
+    --outEpsg OUTEPSG  Output EPSG code
+    --input INNAME     Input filename
+    --output OUTNAME   Output filename

-### geotiff
+### Raster-vector calculations

 An example script to pass an array of x and y coordinates along with an array of data (such as ground elevation from processLVIS) and create a geotiff.
+The script is in:

+    week5/geotiff/tiffExample.py

+This contains a function, which must be called to rasterise data and write a geotiff.
+Note that some newer packages offer the same functionality.